-Originally printed in the star v2 July 2019
+Originally printed in July 2019

 On my way home I pass a tree.
 Needless to say, I pass several trees on the journey, but there is a particular one that has been standing out to me recently.
 I have been watching it over the last few months as the branches have gone from barren, through their bright green phase, into their show-off period when they were flush with flowers, and now they are laden with fruit.
 Apples to be precise, what sort of apples they are I have no idea (other than red ones), but I can adamantly confirm that they are apples.